Choosing a Focal Length for Portrait Photography

 In this example, we’re going to look at what happens to the human face when we use different focal lengths, and then change the perspective to compose the shot so that the face is roughly the same size in all the images.

-What we’re at is how focal length and field of view change the image, and how that affects the human face.
-Our setup includes a couple of speed lights in Octoboxes, on stands, plus a Canon 7D camera (1.6x crop sensor) with a Tamron 18mm-270mm zoom.
+What we’re looking at is how focal length and of view change the image, and how that affects the human face.
+Our setup includes a couple of lights in Octoboxes, on stands, plus a Canon 7D camera (1.6x crop sensor) with a Tamron 18mm-270mm zoom.
 This isn’t the best quality lens to do headshots or portraits with, but it’s fast and convenient, so we can see a lot of different focal lengths all at once without having to change lenses.

 The camera is set to Manual with 1/250 as the shutter speed, plus both flashes set to manual, so we’re focused on changing the focal length and moving around to recompose the face to be about the same size in all of these shots.